Working together with your child’s teacher can help your child integrate kindergarten more easily. But where do you start?

 Teachers may also provide you with their email addresses so you can contact them more quickly.
 Of course, it’s also always possible to phone the school directly to leave a message or to set up a meeting with your child’s teacher.

+Developing a good teacher/student relationship Studies show that students who get on well with their teachers get better results, are more motivated, and participate more in class.
+You can foster your child’s relationship with their teacher by providing the teacher with information regarding your child’s personality and behaviour.
+During the first visit to kindergarten, or just before it, parents are often given a questionnaire to fill out so that teachers can get to know the children better.
+Some daycares also provide a document for kindergarten teachers describing the child and the strategies that were used in given situations.
 Taking the time to talk to your child about what he does in class also helps build this relationship with their teacher.
 Since children spend a lot of time with their teachers, it’s normal that they often talk about them.
-It’s important not to criticize or speak poorly of the teacher in front of your child, so that your child doesn’t feel caught in the middle.
+It’s important not to criticize or speak poorly of the teacher in front of your child, so that your child doesn’t feel caught in the middle. |

 Things to keep in mind

-• Going to parent-teacher meetings will help you connect with your child’s teacher and understand what goes on in class.
+Going to parent-teacher meetings will help you connect with your child’s teacher and understand what goes on in class.

-• The relationship between your child and their teacher plays a key role in their academic performance.
+The relationship between your child and their teacher plays a key role in their academic performance.

-• When something happens at school, you need to talk about it promptly with the teacher.
+When something happens at school, you need to talk about it promptly with the teacher.

-Scientific review: Manon Roussel, kindergarten teacher
+| Scientific review: Manon Roussel, retired teacher

-The Naître et Grandir team
+Research and copywriting: The Naître et Grandir team Updated: December 2023

 Useful links and resources